jeremyf/take-on-development/chapters/bundler.md

 > It tracks an application's code and the rubygems it needs to run, so that an application will always have the exact gems (and versions) that it needs to run." *[bundler.io](http://bundler.io/)*

 Once upon a time, in the dark days of yore, I was working on two Rails projects at the same time.
-Bundler did not yet exist, and the pain of dependency management was intense.
+Bundler did not yet exist.
+The pain of dependency management was intense.
+Gems were a shared jumbled mess.

 Synchronizing gems amongst different developers was one challenge.
-Another was making sure those gems were properly setup on various production related environments.
+Another was ensuring the gem setup was correct on the various production related environments.

 If I were to develop just one project on my machine I wouldn't need bundler.
-But its too easy not to use even then.
+But it is a part of the Ruby ecosystem now.
+Even if you work on one project, Bundler is easy enough to use to be worth the overhead.
 And I can assure you that you will work on more than one project on your machine.

 ## Gemfile